 Each Session captured by Fiddler Everywhere has multiple attributes ordered in columns.
-Where can I find a detailed list of the columns available in Live Traffic and the information extracted from the value of each column?
+Where can I find a detailed list of the columns available in Live Traffic grid and the information extracted from the value of each column?
 How can I use them to identify HTTP-related issues, track, and debug my website performance, and leave custom comments?

-This section lists the available Live Traffic columns and the type of information that they provide.
+This section lists the available Live Traffic grid and the type of information that they provide.
 Each colum can be explictly shown/hide through the more option (three vertical dots next to the column name).
 The column names are also identical to the filters in the Advanced Filters section.

 An auto-generated identification number for the currently listed sessions.

 Indicates the used protocol, which can be HTTP (Hypertext Transfer Protocol) or HTTPS (secure HTTP).
 The HTTPS is HTTP but with an added secure layer, which is usually TLS (or SSL).
 The secure layer encrypts the standard HTTP requests and responses, making them far more reliable than the plain-text HTTP.

 Fiddler can decode the encrypted content, but you have to install a trust root certificate to enable this scenario.
 Once you install it and the HTTPS capturing is enabled, Fiddler acts as a "man-in-the-middle" and can decode encrypted sessions by toggling Click to show decoded body / Click to show original body button.

 The column indicates the hostname and the port of the server to which the HTTP Request was sent.